Anzle/The-Avengers/pa4/readme.txt

 	1)printBank thread: prints the bank every 20 seconds, using sleep(20) to wait on the print 2)client_session_thread: reads the requests sent by the client and performs the corresponding bank actions.
 							 Responses on success/failure are then returned to the client and also printed on the server side.
 							 A new client_session_thread is spawned each time a new client connects to the server.
+							 When a client attempts to serve an account, if the account is already in service, the thread will sleep and check every few seconds in an attempt to service the account.
 Upon execution, a bank object is created and maintained throughout the duration of the server.

 ***The server has also implemented the repeated 2second attempt at accessing an account if it is currently in use.In order to implement